Y0Coss/docs-fork/pages/network/load_balancer/create_proxyprotocol/guide.en-gb.md

 This guide provides an example of a possible configuration for TCP port 3306 used by MySQL.
 This configuration is not intended to be a complete example but rather to serve as a basis for a functional setup.

-- Install HAProxy
+- Install HAProxy:

 ```bash
 sudo apt install haproxy
 ```

-- Configure your proxy
+- Configure your proxy:

 ```haproxy
 1. listen mysql